davidreeder/Python-MOSToolkit/README.md

 The score must include a small Minc library ([cmix/cmixHelper.sco](https://github.com/davidreeder/Python-MOSToolkit/tree/main/cmix/cmixHelper.sco)), and it must prepare to use a well-known variable shared between Python and Minc so the score can identify the list-translated OSC message.

-**cmixHelper.sco** library can accept any arbitrary OSC message, though **MOSRTcmix** can also send OSC messages in a CMIX "OSCData format".
+**cmixHelper.sco** library can accept any arbitrary OSC message, though **MOSRTcmix** can also receive OSC messages in a CMIX "OSCData format".

-This works.
+This works!
 Try the demo (below) or see a video of the demo in the same directory.
 However, it does not scale well.
 Each OSC message requires creating an anonymous file to be concatenated with the score file.
 Python/UNIX can only do this so fast in a standard user-process with a standard kernel configuration.
-Current limit is ~14 OSC messages per second.
+The developer benchmark is ~14 OSC messages per second.
 Nonetheless, it works well as a general solution.
 Future iterations may include integrating similar functionality into RTcmix itself.

 _**NOTE:**_ **cmixHelper.sco** contains a second library to read/write small tables to disk, which enables sharing of state between score files in real-time.
 This works well in combination with scores triggered by OSC data.
 Again, this works well in practice, but clearly has scaling issues in its present form.